chmartinez/coroapp-product-design/product-needs.md

 * you don't want a scissor and a hair comb: you want your hair to look pretty.
 * you don't want a toothbrush: you want to have a beatiful smile Instead of focusing what people is saying, the idea is focusing on the job they want to avoid.
 And they want to avoid it because there is a problem related to that job.
-The job is the way of solving the problem, so you should focus on **satisfying needs by understanding the jobs people wan to get done**.
+The job is the way of solving the problem, so you should focus on **satisfying needs by understanding the jobs people want to get done**.

 Some tips/phrases to remember:
 * _products serve core needs, not what people want_